Dope-Programmer/Hell-Racer/README.md

 ### Role

-The PowerUpManager is a key part of the game that handles everything related to power-ups.
+The PowerUpManager is a key part of the game, a component in the player, that handles everything related to power-ups.
 It manages picking, storing, and activating power-ups for the player and keeps the game’s UI updated.
 It uses enumerators to define different power-up types and a weighted random system to make sure the power-ups are balanced.

 ### Key Methods: